Rail transport in Indonesia

-Indonesia's railways are primarily operated by the state-owned Kereta Api Indonesia (KAI), its commuter subsidiary KAI Commuter, and the airport rail link subsidiary KAI Bandara.
-The majority of the railway infrastructure is owned by the Directorate General of Railways of the Ministry of Transportation, and railway companies pay a "track access charge" fee for using the railways.
+Indonesia's railways are operated primarily by the state-owned Kereta Api Indonesia (KAI), its commuter subsidiary KAI Commuter and its airport rail subsidiary KAI Bandara.
+Most railway infrastructure is owned by the Directorate General of Railways of the Ministry of Transportation.
+Railway operators pay track-access charges to use the railway infrastructure.

 Various narrow gauge industrial tramways operate in Java and Sumatra, serving the sugarcane and oil palm industries.